Past performance does not guarantee future results.

 To calculate the quarterly distribution, the Fund’s management will take the income received from the Fund’s portfolio, subtract expenses and divide the result by the total number of shares the Fund’s investors own.
 The yield represents a single distribution from the Fund and does not represent the total returns of the Fund.
 A portion of our distribution has been comprised of a return of capital because certain Fund investments have included preferred and common equity investments, which may include a return of capital.
 Distributions are not guaranteed.

 An Interval Fund is a continuously offered, closed-end fund that periodically offers to repurchase its shares from shareholders.
-This feature allows the Fund greater opportunities to invest in less liquid assets, which may result in higher risk-adjusted returns.
 Through the interval structure, the Fund offers a Liquidity Feature of quarterly redemptions at NAV of no less than 5 percent of the shares outstanding made available, redeeming more frequently than other real estate and private equity investments.
 Regardless of how the Fund performs, there is no guarantee that shareholders will be able to sell all of the shares they desire in a quarterly repurchase offer.